m-i-n-a-r/birday/README.md

 - Choose your favorite events to see detailed information about them and a countdown for each one
 - Tap on an event to see every possible detail and the available actions
 - The birthdays are also automagically backed up in cloud by Google Play Services when the app is installed from Play Store
-- A huge set of randomly generated stats (zodiac, average age and a lot more) when more than 5 events are inserted, plus an animated counter
+- A set of stats (zodiac, average age and much more) when more than 5 events are inserted, plus an animated counter
 - Easily delete, modify and share the saved events!
 - Each favorite event has a note field
 - Easily hide the top cards to display the list in fullscreen